Updated July 15, 2023

 - Such an economy leads to growth in all segments, such as judicial effectiveness, tax burden, freedom of business, monetary freedom, financial freedom, the integrity of government, government spending, fiscal health, labor freedom, etc.

 - The output of such an economy is the prosperity and well-being of people in the economy.

-- However, governmental intervention is necessary for a few players who are driving the forces according to their wish rather than market forces.
+- However, governmental intervention is necessary for a few players who drive the forces according to their wishes rather than market forces.

-- Overall free-market economy leads the gross domestic product of the country.
+- Overall free-market economy leads to the gross domestic product of the country.

 - It lets the employer pay incentives for better output and reduces the pay for non-performance.

 - The prices of goods and services depict the availability of supply in the market.
-The business entities who have control over their costs can perform well, in a free market economy.
+Business entities controlling their costs can perform well in a free market economy.